Safety & Waiver

 Know how to ‘spot.’
 Be active and poised to orient falling climber correctly onto padding.

-The bouldering area is for adults—children must be supervised.
+The bouldering area is primarily for adults—children must be supervised.

-Children may not play on the foam in the bouldering cave.
+Children may not play on the foam in the main bouldering areas.